 - If a worker dies due to a workplace accident or work-related injuries, the worker’s dependents are entitled to burial expenses as well as ⅔ of the worker’s weekly compensation up to an amount of $550 per week.
 A widowed spouse with no children is entitled to the full amount under the law.
 The widowed spouse is permitted to keep collecting the workers’ compensation pay for their deceased spouse even after marrying or cohabitating with a new partner.

-When You Need an Atlanta Workers’ Compensation Lawyer, Contact Bader Law Firm, Llc
+When You Need an Atlanta Workers’ Compensation Lawyer, Contact Bader Scott Injury Lawyers, Llc

 Working for a large employer can have a lot of perks, and nearly all of employees who work for a large employer are covered by workers’ compensation insurance.
-If you have been hurt on the job, you should contact an experienced workers’ compensation lawyer at Bader Law Firm, LLC.
-Please feel free to reach out to the Bader Law Firm, LLC to get a better understanding of your rights under the law.
+If you have been hurt on the job, you should contact an experienced workers’ compensation lawyer at Bader Scott Injury Lawyers.
+Please feel free to reach out to Bader Scott Injury Lawyers to get a better understanding of your rights under the law.